 - Salvage value–how much you can sell it for once it’s past its useful life (e.g., how much a scrapyard would pay for your old work truck)

 - The depreciation amount deductible in the current year

 - The resulting net book value of the asset (total price paid minus any cumulative depreciation)

 Types of depreciation

-There are several ways to depreciate assets for your books or financial statements, but the IRS only allows one method of taking depreciation on your tax return.
+There are several ways to depreciate assets for your books or financial statements, but the amount of depreciation expense on your books or financial statements may not be the same as what you deduct on your tax return.
 As a result, some small businesses use one method for their books and another for taxes, while others choose to keep things simple by using the tax method of depreciation for their books.

 Let’s look at the options available for book and tax.